-When cars first became widely owned by most Americans, storage of those vehicles usually meant parking them in the open or in some form of carriage house adapted for the purpose.
-The first dedicated buildings for car storage were quite similar in size to those carriage houses--and they were still detached structures.
-Some early innovations--including the overhead garage door and an automatic door opener were invented by C.G.
+When cars first became widely owned by Americans, storage of those vehicles usually meant parking them in the open or in some form of carriage house adapted for the "horseless carriage."
+The first dedicated buildings for car storage were quite similar in size to those carriage houses—and they were still detached structures.
+While most garages today are attached to the house, a detached garage offers some unique benefits.

-Integrating the garage structure into the home itself as an attached structure began to become popular in the late 1940s, as greater prosperity led to larger cars and more of them.
-In the 1950s, many families found themselves in a position to own two cars, and using the attached garage as the main entry point became a common practice.
+Integrating the garage structure into the home itself as an attached structure began to become popular in the late 1940s, as greater prosperity led to larger cars—and more of them.
+In the 1950s, many families found themselves in a position to own two cars, and using the attached garage as the main entry point to the home became a common practice.

-By the 1960s, 60% of new homes were built with garages (and a much higher percentage in non-urban areas), and by the 2000s, fully 80% of all homes had garages--and the majority of those were attached garages.
-In many modern homes, the square footage of the garage is only slightly smaller than the footprint of the rest of the house.
-Today, 17% of all homes have garages large enough to hold three cars.
+By the 1960s, 60 percent of new homes were built with garages (and at a much higher percentage in non-urban areas), and by the 2000s, fully 80 percent of all homes had garages.
+The majority of these are attached garages.

-- It can be easier to add living space above a detached garage than an attached garage, especially if the detached garage is planned for new construction: the garage is not subject to design limitations imposed by the main house.
+It can be easier to add living space above a detached garage than an attached garage, especially if the detached garage is planned for new construction: the garage is not subject to design limitations imposed by the main house.